dotSlashJack/covid-risk-meter/README.md

 ### Using with AWS Lambda:

+The lambda function code is located inside of the "zip" directory

 1. Install pandas, numpy, matplotlib, and all of their dependencies in a local environment, we recommend inside of the "zip" folder.

 2. Clean up files and zip the folder with your installations as well as lambda_function.py